 The Sabi Sand Wildlife Reserve is an area of private reserves on the western border of Kruger Park.
 There is no fence between this reserve and the Kruger Park so the animals move freely across them.
 In the private area, you can go off-road, deep into the bush, if it is necessary for a good animal sighting.
 This is the place to see lion and leopard at close range, and follow these magnificent cats as they hunt in the evenings.
 You can also go on a bush walk – always accompanied by an armed ranger – and you can experience the luxury and hospitality of a four- or five-star game lodge.

 Timbavati Game Reserve is located adjacent to the central area of Kruger, north of Sabi Sands, and is part of the Greater Kruger Park Conservancy, three million hectares of unfenced protected land, where wildlife wanders freely.
 Game is plentiful but the bush is thick here.
 Birding is excellent with approximately 400 recorded species.

 Many of our clients fly in and out of the Sabi Sand.
 You can fly direct from Johannesburg; or from Cape Town to Nelspruit airport, at the southern end of Kruger Park, where you connect with a light aircraft flight.
 Two, or preferably three, nights is a good length of time to stay at a private lodge.

 This is also a super area for a self-drive holiday.
 You can tour the Blyde River Canyon area and drive to any of the private lodges (though you won’t use the car again until you leave); and Kruger Park is intended for the self-drive game viewer, with miles of road and very little traffic, fine landscapes and game spotting along the way.
-You can spend a satisfying couple of days driving through Kruger, staying at the park rest camps, or in one of the new private lodges
+You can spend a satisfying couple of days driving through Kruger, staying in one of the new private lodges

 Read more about Kruger Park Area